macOS native

 Puppeteer and Playwright only work in browsers.
 AppleScript works with some native apps but can't discover elements reliably or interact with coordinates.
 Agent Vision does both — for every app on your Mac.

-// Works with
+Works with your agent

 Claude Code